-President ABRAHAM and Vice-President YUSUF append declarations to the Judgment of the Court; Judges OWADA and TOMKA append separate opinions to the Judgment of the Court; Judges BENNOUNA and CANÇADO TRINDADE append dissenting opinions to the Judgment of the Court; Judges XUE, DONOGHUE and GAJA append declarations to the Judgment of the Court; Judges SEBUTINDE and BHANDARI append separate opinions to the Judgment of the Court; Judges ROBINSON and CRAWFORD append dissenting opinions to the Judgment of the Court; Judge ad hoc BEDJAOUI appends a dissenting opinion to the Judgment of the Court.
+President ABRAHAM appends a declaration to the Judgment of the Court; Vice-President YUSUF appends a dissenting opinion to the Judgment of the Court; Judges OWADA and TOMKA append separate opinions to the Judgment of the Court; Judges BENNOUNA and CANÇADO TRINDADE append dissenting opinions to the Judgment of the Court; Judges XUE, DONOGHUE and GAJA append declarations to the Judgment of the Court; Judges SEBUTINDE and BHANDARI append separate opinions to the Judgment of the Court; Judges ROBINSON and CRAWFORD append dissenting opinions to the Judgment of the Court; Judges ADJAOUI appends a dissenting opinion to the Judgment of the Court; Judges ADJAOUI

-A summary of the Judgment appears in the document "Summary No. 2016/4".
+A summary of the Judgment appears in the document "Summary No. 2016/5".
 This press release, the summary of the Judgment and its full text can be found on the Court's website (www.icj-cij.org), under the heading "Cases".